-Original written contributions are encouraged to be submitted by Unificationists and interested others.
-We are looking for quality commentary or op-ed pieces, written in a lively manner, on a wide range of subjects in which the writer exhibits a strong degree of familiarity with the subject matter.
-Broad topics include politics and economics, religion and spirituality, sexuality and the family, and culture and the arts.
+Original written contributions are encouraged to be submitted by Unificationists, current and former UTS faculty, and interested others.
+We look for quality commentary or op-ed pieces, written in a lively manner, on a wide range of subjects in which the writer exhibits a strong degree of familiarity with the subject matter.
+Broad topics include politics and economics, religion and spirituality, gender issues and the family, and culture and the arts.

-Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of about 1,800 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks welcome).
-All submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee will indicate recommended changes in advance for your approval.
+Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of generally about 2,000 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks are encouraged).
+Submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee may recommend changes in advance for your approval.
 Please submit a hi-res headshot photo of yourself as a .JPG or .PNG file to accompany your byline, as well as a very brief biography.
-Where appropriate, prospective articles may also include photos, charts and graphics (please attach separately but indicate where they go in your text).
+Prospective articles may also include recommended photos and graphics.

 The AU Blog also accepts movie, television and book reviews on subjects of relevance to Unificationism and its application.
-Unlike our weekly commentary articles, these reviews, which would run mid-week, can be shorter: 1,100 to 1,300 words.
-Films reviewed should be currently in theaters or newly-released on DVD/Blu-ray and/or streaming services like iTunes, Google Play and On Demand cable.
-Books reviewed, whether non-fiction or fiction, are preferred if published in the past five years.
+Unlike our weekly commentary articles, these reviews, which may run mid-week, can be shorter: 1,000 to 1,200 words.
+Films reviewed should be currently in theaters or recently released on DVD/Blu-ray, streaming services, and on-demand cable.
+Books reviewed, whether non-fiction or fiction, preferably should have been published in the last five years.
 Reviews from second generation Unificationists are especially welcome.
 We also run excerpts of self-published books.

-We also publish poetry (preferably a collection of three or more poems with accompanying textual introduction or background), editorial cartoons and drawings, photos, and audio and video files (including posted on Flickr, SoundCloud, YouTube and Vimeo).
-Again, we prefer a small collection accompanied by introductory text.
+We also post poetry (preferably a collection of three or more poems with accompanying textual introduction or background).

 Applied Unificationism is a place where the future of the Family Federation for World Peace and Unification (FFWPU) may be thoughtfully discussed, but is not a site for criticism of its leadership.